hoatle/teracy-flux-dev-cluster/README.md

 $ kubectl -n flux-system get secrets flux-git-deploy -o yaml > .secrets/flux-git-deploy.yaml
 ```

-- And restore this private key when needed:
+- And restore this private key and flux-system when needed:

 ```bash
 $ kubectl create ns flux-system # if any